codenewhaven/pathways-workshop/README.md

 ## Building Webpage

-A simple web page is just a file!
-When you use Microsoft Word to write a paper, you are creating files.
-When you write an essay, you save it as something like `myessay.docx`.
-When you save an image, you save it as `catpicture.gif` or `funnyl0lz.jpg`.
-These are files.
-The important part of each file is the part after the `.`, like `.docx`, `.gif`, or `.jpg`.
-This is called the **file extension**, and it tells your computer what to do with the file.
-When your computer sees a `.docx` file, it knows to open it in Word.
-Similarly, when it sees a `.jpg` or `.gif` file, it knows to show you an image.

-When you are writing a webpage, you want to use something called **HTML**.
-HTML stands for "hypertext markup language", but you can think of it as a very simple programming language.
-Any file ending in `.html` is an HTML file, and your computer knows that **when it sees a `.html` file, it should open it in your web browser.** That means that if you save a file as `index.html` and double click it, your computer will open it in your web browser, e.g.
-Google Chrome, Mozilla Firefox, or Microsoft Internet Explorer.
+What is a webpage?

+- A webpage is just a file, that ends in `.html`, like `index.html`
+    - A word document is also a file, e.g. `youressay.docx`
+    - Images are files too, e.g. `funnycat.jpg` or `l0lzkitten.gif`
+- The important part is the **file extension** e.g. `.html` or `.docx` or `.jpg`
+    - Your computer decides what to do with the file based on the extension
+    - When it sees `.jpg` or `.gif` it knows to show you an image
+    - When it sees `.docx` it knows to open microsoft word
+    - When it sees `.html` it knows to open your browser and show you a webpage!

 An HTML file looks like this: